zhoudidi2000/RepData_PeerAssessment1/PA1_template.md

     Median value is a little bit bigger than the first part, because the frequency of the total steps taken each day slightly increased by imputation.

 ### Are there differences in activity patterns between weekdays and weekends?
-- Create a new factor variable in the dataset with two levels Â¨C Â¡Â°weekdayÂ¡Â± and Â¡Â°weekendÂ¡Â± indicating whether a given date is a weekday or weekend day
+- Create a new factor variable in the dataset with two levels ¨C ¡°weekday¡± and ¡°weekend¡± indicating whether a given date is a weekday or weekend day

 ```r
 Sys.setlocale("LC_ALL", "English")